Computers and Technology

 Requests for obituaries/articles can be made online or through the mail.
 Online requests can be made at https://tinyurl.com/wplobits.

 Requests submitted online or through the mail should allow one to four weeks for processing.
-The Library cannot guarantee that we will find the requested article/obituary.
+We cannot guarantee that we will find the requested article/obituary.
 Only three requests are allowed per month.

-Library staff will search seven days from the date of death and will notify the requestor regarding the findings and the payment amount.
+Library staff will search seven days from the date of death and will notify you regarding the findings and the payment amount.